ASKurz/recoding-Hayes-2018/Chapter_09.md

   mutate(negemot_z_missing = ifelse(missing == 1, NA, negemot_z))
 ```

 If you've never used `rbinom()` before, code `?rbinom` or look it up in your favorite web search engine.
-Here's our listwise deletion model, which corresponds to what you'd get from a tpical OLS-based program.
+Here's our listwise deletion model, which corresponds to what you'd get from a typical OLS-based program.

 ``` r
 model5 <-